yamunmeow/yamun.me/src/content/blog/blog-1.md

 So the next time a Savarna abroad says reservations “oppressed” them, I’ll remind them:

 > **98% of IIT professors still look just like you.**
-> If that’s oppression, wait till you see what real exclusion feels like.
+> If that’s oppression, you are the oppressor.

 ---